ap4347/2102/docs/02-Lecture.md

 vec1[vec1 != 3]
 #> [1] 1 2 4 5

-# selects all elements of vec1 except 4th one
+# selects all elements of vec1 except the 4th one

 vec2[-4]
 #> [1] "fall"   "winter" "spring"